 Referrals are among the most effective & efficient ways to get new customers.
 By asking existing customers to recommend your company, you can encourage brand loyalty and reach a wider audience.

 Cold outreach can seem like a rather daunting task.
-For the research process to distribution, it takes a lot of time and effort to achieve media coverage.
-However, if you combine these tips with some help from a PR professional.
-You can achieve success with your media outreach efforts.
+From the research process to distribution, it takes a lot of time and effort to achieve media coverage.
+However, if you combine these tips with some help from a PR professional, you can achieve success with your media outreach efforts.